ronaldbosma/blog/content/blog/using-multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 #### Create new environment

 In the 'old style' release pipelines, approvals were configured on stages itself.
 With the new multi-stage pipelines this has been moved to environments.
+It's not as comprehensive though.
+At the moment you can only configure one or more users/groups and all must approve.
+No further options can be specified as of this time.

-So, we'll have to create an environment first.
+So, lets create an environment first.

 - Click the _Environments_ menu item in the Azure DevOps portal.
   (When you enabled the _multi-stage pipelines_ preview feature this new menu item appeared in the _Pipelines_ menu.)